-The most recent reports generated by the RPA (23 April 2024) evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
+The most recent report generated by the RPA during August 2022 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.

-A copy of the local rules was on display near each x-ray machine observed and appropriate staff had signed to confirm that they had read and understood these.
-The dental team demonstrated sound knowledge of radiology and radiation safety including the local rules and associated practice.
+The lead dental nurse was advised to display a copy of the local rules near each x-ray machine and ensure appropriate staff had signed to confirm that they had read and understood these.
+Assurances were given that these matters would be addressed following the inspection.

-Quality assurance systems and processes were in place to ensure that all matters relating to xrays reflect legislation and best practice guidance.
+Quality assurance systems and processes were in place to ensure that all matters relating to x-rays reflect legislation and best practice guidance.
 It was evidenced that all measures are taken to optimise radiation dose exposure.
 This included the use of rectangular collimation, x-ray audits and digital x-ray processing.

-The radiology and radiation safety arrangements evidenced that procedures are in place to ensure that appropriate x-rays are taken safely.
+As a result of the assurances provided the radiology and radiation safety arrangements evidenced that procedures are in place to ensure that appropriate x-rays are taken safely.